-Fad diets and quick weight loss schemes can seem quite appealing.
+Fad diets can seem quite appealing.
 Especially when we want to fit into those old jeans now!
 But, unfortunately, weight loss and weight maintenance are not effortless.
 Both involve daily effort to making positive and healthy choices.
 The effort is required now.
 The results will come later.

 Although we want results now, if you are breastfeeding, you need to be patient to protect your milk supply.
 When you're breastfeeding, a healthy weight loss goal is 2 kilograms per month.
 If you are not breastfeeding you can aim for 4-6 kilograms per month.
 Any program that promises more weight loss than that is probably a fad diet of some kind.

 Research shows that people who lose weight rapidly are more likely to gain it back.
 This is because that the methods used to lose weight rapidly are not sustainable.
 Sure eating only carrots for weeks would make you lose weight rapidly.
 But you would not have any energy and your milk supply would be impacted if you're breastfeeding.
 And, as soon as you returned to eating normally again the weight would also return.
 On top of that your metabolism could be slowed down long term, making weight management even more difficult.